The Internal Medicine Training (IMT) Portfolio: 2024 guide

-The portfolio station is worth 33% of the overall score in the interview and so it is worth knowing what you’ve put in before you sit down to talk about it!
-The portfolio can be prepared to how you want it and can shape the discussion on the day so you direct where the questions will head!
-The remaining 66% of interview points come from the management and clinical stations for which performance also relies on good preparation but all points are determined on the day – please see our IMT Interview question bank for preparation in these areas.
+Your interview points will come from the management and clinical stations in your interview, for which performance also relies on good preparation, but all points are determined on the day – please see our IMT Interview question bank for help preparing in these areas.

 Preparing your portfolio can be a daunting task.
-Lots of people won’t have ever made a portfolio before and that’s all right (I certainly hadn’t!).
-What’s important is not to throw it together at the last minute.
-You should start thinking about it now as you are submitting your application and slowly pull together all the information that’s going to make you look great!
+Lots of people won’t have ever made a portfolio before, and that’s normal; what is important is not to throw it together at the last minute.
+You should start thinking about your achievements now, as you are thinking about your application, and slowly pull together all the information that’s going to make you look great.

-The last bit of your portfolio is for you to detail any extracurricular activities and commitment to specialty!
-This can include what you like and is you way of showing off!
-Your interviewers want to see that there is a life beyond medicine and ultimately that you are a nice human being who they could actually work with!
-Anything could go in this section.
-Maybe you sing in a choir, or you love mountain climbing, or you’re just really good at baking.
-Whatever it is, find a way of including it and it will certainly make you stand out that little bit more!
+Remember to detail any extracurricular activities and commitment to specialty.
+There is a life beyond medicine, and we recommend keeping track of your “out of work” achievements too.
+Anything could go in this section, maybe you sing in a choir, love mountain climbing, or just really good at baking.
+Whatever it is, find a way of including it as it is important.

-- Do not over fill your portfolio!
+- Do not overfill your portfolio!
 You may think that you have to put in everything you have ever done in medicine.
 Do NOT do this.
-All you will accomplish is to irritate your examiners.
-Be selective with what you include – chose only the best bits and the things YOU want to talk about.
-It must be relevant to the job your applying for so don’t include it if it isn’t!
+Be selective with what you include – choose only the best bits and things YOU would want to talk about.
+Always think about what you learned and gained from your experiences.

 - Nurture your portfolio.
-The portfolio you start putting together now will likely last with you throughout your training career.
-The same things that score you points now will likely score you points in the future.
+The IMT portfolio you start putting together now will likely last with you throughout your training career, and the same things that score you points now will likely score you points in the future.
 Don’t think of your portfolio as something you need for interviews but rather as a reflection of your career to date.

 Check out all our Internal Medicine Training (IMT) Interview Resources.